nsunkad/vanity/doc/ProjectProposal.md

 ```

 **MVP (Minimum Viable Product)** — Viewing your bag, adding items to your bag, viewing friends’ bags, and seeing product reviews

-_Extras if time — Barcode scanning, ordering of products, more advanced
-search features_

 # A low-fidelity UI mockup